openhwgroup/cv32e40x/docs/user_manual/source/rvfi.rst

    output [NRET * 3 - 1 : 0] rvfi_dbg
    output [NRET     - 1 : 0] rvfi_dbg_mode

-Debug entry is seen by rvfi as happening between instructions.
+Debug entry is seen by RVFI as happening between instructions.
 This means that neither the last instruction before debug entry nor the first instruction of the debug handler will signal any direct side-effects.
-The first instruction of the handler will however show the resulting state caused by these side-effects (e.g., the CSR rmask/rdata signals will show the updated values, pc_rdata will be at the debug handler address etc.).
+The first instruction of the handler will however show the resulting state caused by these side-effects (e.g. the CSR ``rmask``/``rdata`` signals will show the updated values, ``pc_rdata`` will be at the debug handler address, etc.).

 For the first instruction after entering debug, the ``rvfi_dbg`` signal contains the debug cause (see table below).
 The signal is otherwise 0.
-The ``rvfi_dbg_mode signal`` is high if the instruction was executed in debug mode and low otherwise.
+The ``rvfi_dbg_mode`` signal is high if the instruction was executed in debug mode and low otherwise.

 .. table:: Debug Causes
   :name: Debug Causes